raysan5/raylib/CONTRIBUTING.md

  - Make sure the PR description clearly describes the problem and solution.
 Include the relevant issue number if applicable.
  - Don't send big pull requests (lots of changelists), they are difficult to review.
 It's better to send small pull requests, one at a time.
  - Verify that changes don't break the build (at least on Windows platform).
-As many platforms where you can test it, the better, but don't worry if you cannot test all the platforms.
+The more platforms where you can test it, the better, but don't worry if you cannot test all the platforms.

 ### Contact information